jhrcook/100DaysOfPython/README.md

 **Day 36 - November 26, 2019:**
 I finished the chapter on Classification by learning about multilabel classification.
 The notebook has not been fully evaluated because it took too long and timed-out; I will try again tomorrow.

+**Day 37 - November 27, 2019:**
+We began the chapter that takes a deeper dive into training.
+We are working on linear models at the moments, solving them using a closed formula for finding the minimal RMSE and using gradient descent.